trinhcon/CSC301-Upendo-Honey/docs/frontend-developer-documentation.md

 `import ... from "react-router-dom";`

 This is a common library to use and is what handles frontend URL routing.
-It will handle and parse all URLs prefixed with `/app/:alphacode/`.
+It will handle and parse all URLs prefixed with `/app/:alphaCode/`.
 The app simply designates that it is the application  interface part of the program (instead of it's APIs, or administrative interface).
 The base URL is also directed to the main landing page.

-The `:alphacode` corresponds to the alphanumeric code that is entered by the user.
+The `:alphaCode` corresponds to the alphanumeric code that is entered by the user.
 This allows the application to fetch data that matches the URL that was used from the backend through its REST APIs.
 This feature allows a link to our site to be embedded in a QR code.
 In addition, users that share a URL